TensorsInRain/TensorsInRain.github.io/Tutorials/Physics/SimpleProjectileMotion.md

 * Motion only takes place in two dimensions: x (horizontal) and y (vertical).
 * There is not air resistance or any other forces acting on the object besides gravity.
-* The object is near Earth's surface so gravitation accleration can be represented as (0, -9.81) m/s^2
+* The object is near Earth's surface so gravitation acceleration can be represented as (0, -9.81) m/s^2.
 * The object is a point mass particle, meaning that it has mass but no size.
 * All measurements and answers will be in SI units.
 * Unless told otherwise, the object's initial position is (0, 0)m.